 Working with microfrontends means working with components loaded in runtime, totally decoupled.
 There is pros and cons in this way of working.
 A relevant pro is that it’s possible to change easily every component without affecting others (keeping the contract).
 It’s also easy technology changes.

 But thinking about how to divide the system is crucial, not considering just one application but a set of domains, subdomains and applications so that microfronteds could be consumed by several applications.

 Build a microfrontend just for being consumed in runtime instead building the same functionality inside the application or in a package, could make sense if that business component has many changes or if it should be implemented in other technology, but if you don’t have these kind of problems, only are adding complexity.

 We’re used to work with UI Components.
 The most of companies have developed a set of UI components, from simple inputs to complex tables or elements.
 We build complex components or features using these UI Components because these UI Components don’t make sense by themselves for the final user.

 Something make sense to the final user if it has an UI and manages Data.
 If the final user could see just the UI Component used in the “Movements table”, he would see a dummy or a empty table and he couldn’t perform any business operation over that component.

 A Microfrontend is a piece of software that makes sense for the end user by itself.
 If the final user could access to the Microfrontend independently, the final user gets value from that Microfrontend and he could do a business operation.

-- Microfrontend - Account Detail: UI views and backend for frontend making the necessary API calls for getting the account info
+- Microfrontend - Account Detail: UI views and Backend for Frontend performing the necessary API calls for getting the account info

 - Microfrontend - Products Catalog: UI views and backend API calls for showing the products catalog